 Devoe, Georgia Tech beat No. 15 FSU 80-75 for ACC title

-Georgia Tech had been been trying to play its way off the bubble since early February, when it stood at 9-8 after a loss at Clemson on a last-second shot.

-The Yellow Jackets haven't lost since, with fifth-year coach Josh Pastner talking about the final week of the regular season and the ACC Tournament as “a great opportunity.”
+Devoe scored 20 points for the fourth-seeded Yellow Jackets (17-8), who shot 52% after halftime and repeatedly capitalized on mistakes by the Seminoles to win their first ACC Tournament crown since 1993 and fourth overall.

+ACC player of the year Moses Wright and Jordan Usher each had 11 of their 15 points after halftime for Georgia Tech, which got off to an 0-2 start this season with home losses to Georgia State and Mercer.
+The Yellow Jackets stood 9-8 after a loss at Clemson on a last-second shot Feb.
+12 to find themselves facing bubble uncertainty.

-No doubt about the NCAA tourney now, not after a strong finish against the second-seeded Seminoles (16-6) that had balloons falling from the rafters and the Yellow Jackets celebrating amid confetti.
+But they haven't lost since.
+And there's no doubt about the NCAA tourney now after a remarkable climb, not after a strong finish against the second-seeded Seminoles (16-6).

+“Our guys have just scrapped, fought, kicked, clawed — whatever they had to do to find a way to get wins this year,” Pastner said.
+“And I'm just so darn proud of these young men.”

 Scottie Barnes had 21 points on 8-for-10 shooting for Florida State, which shot 56% but committed 25 turnovers that led to 31 points for the Yellow Jackets.

+They came in all kinds of ways, from the Seminoles bobbling catches and having passes deflected to just throwing balls straight out of bounds.
+The 25 turnovers fell one shy of tying a tournament title-game record since the league began tracking the number in 1961, while Georgia Tech’s 15 steals — five by Alvarado — was a title-game record since the league began charting it in 1976.

+“We did turn the ball over a couple of times ourselves, what we call self-inflicted turnovers,” FSU coach Leonard Hamilton said.
+“But for the most part, I think that they forced us into turnovers. ...
+I want to give them credit because they did an unbelievable job of just stripping us from the ball, and their defense created a mindset with us where we were unsure as to what we were supposed to do."

-The Yellow Jackets were steady down the stretch, making 6 of 8 shots over the final 8 minutes as well as making 11 of 12 free throws in the final 90 seconds.
+The Yellow Jackets avoided such trouble with just seven turnovers.
+But they were particularly steady down the stretch, making six of eight shots over the final eight minutes as well as 11 of 12 free throws in the final 90 seconds.

-That included Jose Alvarado knocking down a pair with 9 seconds left after shaking off a hard fall, which had come right after Barnes’ 3 pulled the Seminoles to 76-73.
+That included Alvarado knocking down a pair with nine seconds left after shaking off a hard fall, which had come right after Barnes’ 3 pulled the Seminoles to 76-73.

-When the horn sounded, Alvarado collapsed face down on the court in disbelief while his teammates mobbed each other near midcourt.
-He quickly joined the fray that featured Pastner sporting that can't-miss-it faceshield.

-“Coach, you're a champion, man!”
-Alvarado yelled to Pastner as he joined him for a postgame TV interview shortly before the Yellow Jackets began cutting down the nets.
+Pastner kept that face shield in place, too, even as he stood atop a ladder — socially distanced from his team below — and cut down the final strands of net.

 It was an unusual final pairing in a tournament altered by the coronavirus pandemic.
 No. 16 Virginia and Duke withdrew after positive COVID-19 tests within their programs.
-The title matchup marked the first finale without a North Carolina-based team since Georgia Tech’s win against Virginia in 1990 — and only the second ever.
+The title matchup marked the second finale without a North Carolina-based team, the other being Georgia Tech’s win against Virginia in 1990.

 BIG PICTURE

 Georgia Tech: The Yellow Jackets had won seven straight, including Thursday against Miami in the quarterfinals.
 Then their semifinal matchup with the Cavaliers was canceled to give them an unexpected off day before the final.
-They didn't shoot well from outside (5 for 23 on 3-pointers) but repeatedly capitalized on FSU mistakes to win their first title-game appearance since 2010.
+They didn't shoot well from outside (5 for 23 on 3-pointers) but still won in their first title-game appearance since 2010.

 UP NEXT